tysonhunsberger-byte/ambiance/README.md

    ```

    If you run the command on Windows and keep the bundled installers in the repository
-   root, the wrappers will extract them into `.cache/external_apps` and allow you to use
+   root, the helpers will extract them into `.cache/external_apps` and allow you to use
    the native binaries.
 On other platforms, the Python fallbacks generate similar sounds
    so your workflows stay portable.